Corporate - Group taxationLast reviewed - 28 March 2023

 The definition adopted by the law for related parties is quite broad.
 Such a relationship is configured when both parties are subject (directly or indirectly) to the management or control of the same individuals or legal entities, or when they have power of decision to direct or define the taxpayer’s activities due either to their participation in capital interest, the level of their credit rights, or their functional or any other type of influence (whether contractual or not).

-All taxpayers subject to the transfer pricing regime should have the vouchers and other supporting evidence justifying the transfer prices used and the comparison criteria applied in order to duly demonstrate the prices/amounts declared in their annual tax return.
+All taxpayers subject to the transfer pricing regime should have the documents and other supporting evidence justifying the transfer prices used and the comparison criteria applied in order to duly demonstrate the prices/amounts declared in their annual tax return.

 The transfer pricing documentation shall be kept by the taxpayers for the statute of limitations period (five years; this can be extended to ten years in the case of failure to obtain sworn declarations, failure to register with the tax authorities, or fraud).